Woodland Elementary School

 Riding the bus is a privilege that can be taken away for inappropriate behavior.
 The school bus driver is in charge of all the children riding on the bus.
 It is the driver’s first responsibility to ensure physical safety, and the driver should not have to be a “policeman” for discipline reasons.

 VISITORS, ADDITIONAL CONFERENCES, AND CLASSROOM GUESTS

 Visitors and guests are welcome to be a part of the school day.
 Arrangements made with the teacher prior to your visit are appreciated.
 Kindergarten parents are urged to wait a few weeks before scheduling a visit to the classroom.
-We do ask and insist you come to the school office to sign in and receive a visitor’s badge upon arrival for a visit to the classroom.
+We do ask and insist you have an approved background check on file and come to the school office to sign in and receive a visitor’s badge upon arrival for a visit to the classroom.